Tom Zbikowski

-Thomas Michael Zbikowski (born May 22, 1985) is a former American football safety.
-He is also a professional boxer and a firefighter.
-He was drafted by the Baltimore Ravens in the third round (86th overall) of the 2008 NFL Draft.
+Thomas Michael Zbikowski (born May 22, 1985) is an American college football coach and former safety.
+He is the head coach for Saint Patrick High School In Chicago, Illinois, a position he has held since 2025.
+He played in the National Football League (NFL), as well as being a professional boxer and a firefighter.
+He was selected by the Baltimore Ravens in the third round (86th overall) of the 2008 NFL draft.
 He earned All-American honors playing college football for the University of Notre Dame from 2003 to 2007.

-Zbikowski also played for the Indianapolis Colts and Chicago Bears.
+Zbikowski was also a member of the Indianapolis Colts and Chicago Bears.

-Early years
+Early life

 Thomas Michael Zbikowski was born on May 22, 1985, in Park Ridge, Illinois, the youngest of four children born to Edmund Richard Zbikowski and Susan Lois (née Schatz) Zbikowski.
 His siblings are Kristen and Edmund Joseph "E.J.".
 He is of Polish descent on his father's side of the family and of German descent on his mother's side of the family.
 He grew up in Arlington Heights, Illinois.
 He attended Greenbrier Elementary School and Thomas Middle School in Arlington Heights, Illinois and then high school at Buffalo Grove High School in Buffalo Grove, Illinois.
 He graduated from Buffalo Grove in 2003.
 He played youth football with the Buffalo Grove Bills and the Bensenville Bandits during elementary and middle school.
 At Buffalo Grove, he played quarterback where he set the school records in scoring (202 total points), and rushing (2357 yards, 7.4 average, 32 tds) before becoming a defensive back as well.